3kamya/PYsio/README.md

 It was inspired by observing how traditional note-taking and manual tracking systems can be *haphazard and time-consuming*.
 Seeing how my sister (a physiotherapist) struggled with spreadsheets, voice notes, and scattered paper files motivated me to build a cleaner, centralized solution.

-PYsio brings everything into one dashboard — voice-to-text logging, progress visualization, and patient management — all built entirely in Python.
+PYsio brings everything into one dashboard like voice-to-text logging, progress visualization, and patient management; all built entirely in Python.
 ##  Features
 -  **Patient Management:** Add, view, and edit patient details
 -  **Voice-to-Text Notes:** Record therapist notes and convert them to text